calipho-sib/nextprot-docs/news/2022/09/22/neXtProt is now a 5 star Open Data resource.md

 ##Changes to SPARQL queries

+All query examples have been checked and modified, if necessary. **Please modify your saved queries accordingly.**

-Comments, preceded by #, have been added to the first 5 sample queries to make it easy for users who are unfamiliar with SPARQL to understand the query syntax:
+To make it easy for users who are unfamiliar with SPARQL to understand the query syntax, comments (preceded by #) have been added to the first 5 sample queries:

 1. [NXQ\_00001](../proteins/search?mode=advanced&queryId=NXQ_00001) **Proteins phosphorylated and located in the cytoplasm**
 2. [NXQ\_00002](../proteins/search?mode=advanced&queryId=NXQ_00002) **Proteins that are located in both the nucleus and in the cytoplasm**